 Malagasy is hardly alone in having such a word.
 Actually, most languages do.
 The English sentence "the people are oppressed" (or the Malagasy equivalent, tsindriana ny vahoaka) could be translated directly into the languages spoken by a majority of human beings, using the same metaphor, with no need for exegesis or elaboration.
-Even in those languages that do not have an explicit term for "oppression," I would hazard to say that if a competent speaker were to improvise such a metaphor, no one would find it in any way difficult to understand what he was talking about.1 when anthropologists wax theoretical, they often seem determined to deny it is possible.
+Even in those languages that do not have an explicit term for "oppression", I would hazard to say that if a competent speaker were to improvise such a metaphor, no one would find it in any way difficult to understand what he was talking about.